Baglan/MCButtonView/README.md

 ## License

-All the code and assets are available undet the MIT license.
+All the code and assets are available under the MIT license.